 The most important step of our methodology involves incorporating information on the monthto-month evolution of the distribution of labor income, which accounts for about 70% of national income.
 We estimate both changes in the extensive margin (number of employed vs. non-employed individuals, including recipients of unemployment insurance benefits) and in the intensive margin (changes in the wage distribution).
-We estimate these changes by cells of race \times education \times gender \times 5-year age group \times marital status.
-To be able to do so, we need to bring in race, education, and age variables into the Piketty, Saez and Zucman (2018) annual distributional national accounts files.
+We estimate these changes by cells of race $\times$ education $\times$ gender $\times$ 5-year age group $\times$ marital status.
+This requires bringing in race, education, and age variables into the Piketty, Saez and Zucman (2018) annual distributional national accounts files.
 We do so by statistically matching these files to the March CPS and the Survey of Consumer of Finances.
-This Section begins by describing this statistical matching, before turning to how we incorporate changes in the extensive margin and intensive margin, and in the distribution of other income components (government transfers).
+This Section begins by describing this statistical matching, before turning to how we incorporate changes in the extensive margin and intensive margin, and in the distribution of government transfers.

-12Appendix A provides a detailed mapping of these National Income and Product Accounts concepts to the variables used in our micro-files.
+&lt;sup>11Appendix A provides a detailed mapping of these National Income and Product Accounts concepts to the variables used in our micro-files.